 Non-versatile menu options

 Worldwide, allergies affect up to 30% of the population.
 Allergies can range from peanuts, meats, gluten, and milk.
 This should be enough of a cause to create menu versatility, and it doesn’t even include the limitations that restaurant-goers experience with diets due to ethical or health reasons.
-It’s important to not only provide menu items that differ between diets but also to create menu versatility for guests that ask for the removal of ingredients.

 Underestimating the power of unhappy customers